BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Framework

-\textbf{Importance Scoring.} We compute attention scores between the query and compressed keys:
+\textbf{Importance Scoring.} LTIS estimates the importance of compressed blocks by computing attention scores between query representations and compressed keys:

 Let $l'$ denote the selection block size.
-Where the blocking schemes differ, we derive the importance scores for selection blocks according to their spatial relationship.
-Given $l\le l'$, $s\mid l$ and $s\mid l'$, we have:
+When the compression and selection block schemes differ, LTIS derives the score of each selection block from the compressed-block scores according to their spatial overlap.
+Given $l \le l'$, $s \mid l$, and $s \mid l'$, the selection score for block $j$ is computed as:

-where $[\,\cdot\,]$ denotes the indexing operator for accessing vector element.
-For models employing GQA where key--value caches are shared across query heads.
-The shared importance scores across heads in a group are formally defined as:
+here, $[\,\cdot\,]$ denotes the indexing operator for accessing a vector element.
+For models employing GQA, where key--value caches are shared across query heads, the importance scores are also shared across heads within the same group.
+The group-shared importance scores are defined as:

-where the superscript $(h)$ denotes the head index and $H$ is the number of query heads in each group.
+where $g$ is the KV group, $h$ indexes query heads within it, and $H_g$ is the number of query heads per group.

-\textbf{Top-K Selection.} We select the top-$k$ most important K, V blocks based on their scores:
+\textbf{Top-$k$ Selection.} For each query position and each attention head or GQA group, LTIS selects the top-$k$ key--value blocks with the largest selection scores:

+where $\mathcal{I}_{t,g}$ is the selected block-index set for query position $t$ and group $g$.
+The selected keys are concatenated as